k8snetworkplumbingwg/sriov-network-device-plugin/docs/ddp/README.md

 $ kubectl create -f crd-sriov-gtp.yaml
 ```

-## 8. Deploy workloads
+### Deploy workloads
-Once we can verify that VFs are registered by the device plugin under correct resource pool with specific DDP profile, we can request those VFs from our workload as normal.
+Once we can verify that VFs are registered by the device plugin under correct resource pool with specific DDP package, we can request those VFs from our workload as normal.

 ```
 $ kubectl create -f pod-gtp.yaml